 The winner of countless awards, this bijou pub in Shepherd’s Bush has everything a food-lover could wish for from a bursting-at-the seams wine cellar and 2 AA rosettes for its modern British menu cooked by Head Chef Matt Reuther.
-A Victorian gin palace dating from 1829, the Princess Victoria has been lovingly restored with duck-egg blue walls, stunning parquet floors, eclectic antique furniture and ornate stucco sky-lights, and the centerpiece of the restaurant is the antique, 14-seater oak table which is perfect for dinner parties and celebrations.
+A Victorian gin palace dating from 1829, the Princess Victoria has been lovingly restored with duck-egg blue walls, stunning parquet floors, eclectic antique furniture and ornate stucco sky-lights.
 There is a large bar area as well with regularly changing ales and a walled-herb garden for summertime al fresco dining.
+We also have an elegant 'Room Upstairs', perfect for special events and celebrations.

 Beautiful building, nice atmosphere